Amer-Abuyaqob/Chirpy/README.md

 **Environment variables:** `DB_URL` (PostgreSQL connection string) and `PORT` (HTTP port) are required.
 Set them in `.env` or your environment.

-The server runs migrations at startup, then listens on `PORT`, serves static files at `/app`, exposes readiness at `GET /api/healthz`, metrics at `GET /admin/metrics`, reset at `POST /admin/reset`, and chirp validation at `POST /api/validate_chirp`.
+The server runs migrations at startup, then listens on `PORT`, serves static files at `/app`, exposes readiness at `GET /api/healthz`, metrics at `GET /admin/metrics`, reset at `POST /admin/reset`, and chirps at `POST /api/chirps`.

 ---